-While the chair isn’t specifically designed to follow the curve of the spine, there is enough padding to provide a stable and comfortable support for your back.
-However, if you already suffer from moderate to heavy pain, this chair may not be the best option for you—you need more support in the lower back, which it doesn’t provide.
+While the chair isn’t specifically designed to follow the curve of the spine, there is enough padding to provide stable and comfortable support for your back.
+However, if you already suffer from moderate to heavy pain, this desk chair may not be the best option for you—you need more support in the lower back, which it doesn’t provide.

 As for the chair cushion, it’s comfortable but still firm enough so you don’t sink.
 If you’re the type who hates very hard office chair, you’ll be very happy with the thick foam and the curved shape.
 You’ll be as snug as a bug in a rug.

 You can adjust the height of the chair, but not the arm rests.
 It also only comes up to your mid-back, so you don’t get support for your shoulders and neck.